hleveillegauvin/sib2humPlugin/README.md

 Work in progress

 ## Version 0.06
-* Articulations and fermatas are now supported.
+* Articulations and fermatas are now supported
 * Minor modifications to ConvertPitch method

 ## Version 0.05